Gilberto Clavell

-Gilberto Clavell III (born August 10, 1989) is a Puerto Rican professional basketball player who currently plays for Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
+Gilberto Clavell III (born August 10, 1989) is a Puerto Rican professional basketball player who last played with the Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).
 Clavell was an All-American college player at Sam Houston State University.
 Clavell represents the Puerto Rico national basketball team and the Puerto Rico 3x3 men's national team at the international level.

 College career

 Clavell, a 6'6" small forward who prepped at Florida Air Academy, played two years at Collin County Community College in Texas.
 He then moved to Sam Houston State, where he scored over 1,000 points in only two years (1,166).
 As a junior in 2009–10, Clavell averaged 17 points per game and was named Southland Conference Newcomer of the Year and a second team All-Conference pick.
 As a senior, Clavell averaged 19.4 points per game on 55.9 percent shooting and grabbed 7.3 rebounds per game on his way to Southland Player of the Year honors and an Associated Press honorable mention All-American designation.